lgalarra/tshap/README.md

 # tshap
-A SHAP-based attribution method for time series.
+A SHAP-based attribution method for time series classification and regression.